oriettaroperto/FEND-react-neighborhood-map/README.md

 # Neighborhood App

 ## Description:
 Udacity final project for React.
-It's a map that with selected markers, when clicked the markers will have a reaction (change of color or animation) and display a window with specific information about that place.
+It's a map that displays selected markers, when clicked the markers will have a reaction (change of color or animation) and display a window with specific information about that place.
+You will also be able to search and filter by name.

 ## Library and codes:
 - [Reactjs.](https://reactjs.org/)